ppy/osu-wiki/news/2022-08-25-changes-to-osu-taiko-sr-and-pp.md

 ## An insight into the base of the new rework

-Previous rework efforts have aimed to tackle all three skills at once, which has made it difficult to collect meaningful and targetted feedback.
-As such, the osu!taiko pp committee opted for a modular approach, tackling new changes and reported issues one stage at a time, in order to develop more accurate solutions.
-In this osu!taiko star rating rework, we have re-evaluated the stamina and colour components of difficulty, with the capacity for changes following community feedback.
-In addition, the performance points system has been adjusted to bring it closer in line with community expectations.
-During this time, we have been and will continue to work on other difficulty components (both small- and large-scale) in preparation for future releases.
-Moving forward, osu!taiko star rating will be receiving numerous amounts of changes, potentially placing star rating and performance points in a state of flux, particularly over the coming months.
-This is generally desirable as we would want difficulty to accurately reflect the latest trends, but we understand and apologise if this may bring some unintended complications or frustrations, especially in the short term.

 The previous rework effort aimed to the tackle all three skills at once.
 This not only made it difficulty to collect meaningful and targetted feedback, but halted continuous development efforts.
 To combat this, the osu!taiko pp committee developers ([vun](https://osu.ppy.sh/users/6932501) and [ltca](https://osu.ppy.sh/users/11475208)) opted for a more modular approach, tackling the new changes one stage at a time, in hopes for being able to fix reported issues one stage at a time.

+Moving forward, osu!taiko star rating will be receiving numerous amounts of changes, potentially placing star rating and performance points in a state of flux, particularly over the coming months.
+During this time, we have been and will continue to work on other difficulty components (both small and large-scale) in preparation for future releases.
+This is generally desirable as we would want difficulty to accurately reflect the latest trends, but we understand and apologise if this may bring some unintended complications or frustrations, especially in the short term.

-In this osu!taiko Star Rating and Performance Points rework, we have re-evaluated and essentially rewritten the stamina and colour skills, introducing fancy new concepts and infrastructure to the complex calculations that you see as Star Rating.
+In this Star Rating sector of the rework, we have re-evaluated and essentially rewritten the stamina and colour skills, introducing fancy new concepts and infrastructure to the complex calculations that you see as Star Rating.

-In the Performance Points sector, not only has mod multipliers been reconsidered, you will see a new way that accuracy affect your performance points.
+In the Performance Points sector, not only has mod multipliers been reconsidered, you will see a new way that accuracy affects your performance points.
 However, it is important to note that these changes are very experimental, as performance was not the priority of this rework.

 Without further ado, lets get into the nitty-gritty of these changes.